mmiz02/eportfolio/normal.md

 | 1004 | Anas Ali | 70 | No | 03/08/1980 | Maths, Physics, Biology | AQA, OCR, WJEC | Ms Parker, Mr Peters, Mrs Patel |
 | 1005 | Cheuk Yin | 45 | Yes | 01/05/2002 | Computer Science, Maths, Music | BCS, EdExcel, AQA | Mr Jones, Ms Parker, Ms Daaniels |

 Looking at the table above, a mistake was noticed where the exam board for Maths was sometimes referred to as EdExcel and sometimes as AQA.
-The correct exam board for mMths was taken to be EdExcel.
+The correct exam board for Maths was taken to be EdExcel.
 This was the only exam board used in the 2NF and 3NF sheets.

 ## Steps Taken
 1. Convert to 1NF